|A giraffe with two male impalas.|

-|Two closely knit giraffes may be a parent and offspring or mating pair.|
+|Two closely-knit giraffes may be a parent and offspring or mating pair.|

 This house has been ideal for hosting and reciprocating for dinner parties, house guests and of course, the exquisite day to day interaction with our wildlife friends.
 It couldn’t have suited our needs or desires more.

-This house may or may not be available when we return but surely Louise will ensure we’ll have a great house for our three-month return in March 2021.
+This house may or may not be available when we return but surely Louise will ensure we’ll have a perfect house for our three-month return in March 2021.
 (Next time we won’t be staying in South Africa longer than the allowed 90 days due to immigration issues).

 |Grazing in the treetops.|

 Today and tonight, we’re hanging out at the house.
-I’m working on projects to prepare for our departure in 20 days, including scanning one year’s worth of important receipts with our portable scanner, cleaning out cupboards and closets and going through our travel supplies to determine what we’ll really need going forward.
+I’m working on projects to prepare for our departure in 20 days, including scanning one year’s worth of actual receipts with our portable scanner, cleaning out cupboards and closets and going through our travel supplies to determine what we’ll really need going forward.

 Have a fantastic day hopefully filled with meaningful social encounters!

 Photo from one year ago today, January 25, 2018:

 |On our way to Antarctica, at long last, this was our first penguin sighting: A one or two-year-old Rock Hopper Penguin on New Island in the Falkland Islands yet to grow his full plumage.
 Click here for more outstanding wildlife we discovered during this once-in-a-lifetime cruise.|